duckbat/nokia-swiper/README.md

 # Feedback Swiper local installation guide

-This document will guide you on how to install and run the Swiper app  backend and client projects locally.
+This document will guide you on how to install and run the Feedback Swiper app backend and client projects locally.

 ## Prerequisites